Latest News and Info

 Location: The Vinery Centre, 20 Vinery Terrace, Leeds LS9 9 LU

-Purpose of the role To provide friendly and professional reception and room hire support and work as part of a team to ensure the smooth running of the Vinery Centre.
+Purpose of the role To provide friendly and professional reception and room hire support and work as part of a team to ensure the safe and smooth running of the Vinery Centre.

 Reception service:

-• Make sure visitors to the centre can get in (E.g. if you are working in the morning make sure you listen out for room hirers when you are setting up rooms; set up doors appropriately - e.g. put door from car park entry on automatic open setting as soon as you are not the only person in the area; if you are working out of hours make sure you have the intercom mobile) – handover to colleagues if you leave the reception area and not able to do this
+• Make sure visitors to the centre can get in (E.g. if you are setting up in the morning make sure you listen out for room hirers coming in; set up doors appropriately - e.g. put door from car park entry on automatic open setting as soon as you are not the only person in the area; if you are working out of hours make sure you have the intercom mobile) – handover to colleagues if you leave the reception area and not able to do this

 • Welcoming visitors to the centre – make sure they are signing in and out and that they know any important information – e.g. if there is a fire alarm test, if the car park is going to be locked, etc.